jennyfothergill/hpc-intro/index.md

 Instead, this workshop is intended to give students a good introduction and overview of the tools available and how to use them effectively.

+We will be taking collaborative notes in [this document](https://etherpad.boisestate.edu/p/2024-04-09-hpc-intro).

 > ## Prerequisites
 >
 > Command line experience is necessary for this lesson.
 We recommend the